solidsystems/wp-qr-trackr/README.md

 - All the "best way to do things"—from code structure to CI, linting, and documentation—are automated and enforced, so you can focus on what makes your plugin unique.
 - Designed for developers who value quality, standards, and a culture of maintainability, whether you're working solo or as part of a team.
 - The engineering mindset here is about empowering you to build with confidence, knowing the fundamentals are handled and the path to production is paved with best practices.
+- Enhanced security with wp_safe_redirect() and proper SQL query preparation.
+- Optimized performance with strategic caching and efficient database operations.

 **Build the fun part.** The boilerplate, standards, and guardrails are already in place—just bring your ideas and creativity.